quicwg/base-drafts/draft-ietf-quic-qpack.md

 <!-- new -->

-Like in HPACK, the decoder processes header blocks and emits the corresponding header lists.
+As in HPACK, the decoder processes header blocks and emits the corresponding header lists.
 It also processes dynamic table modifications from instructions on the encoder stream.

-A decoder MUST must emit header fields in the order their representations appear in the input header block.
+The decoder MUST emit header fields in the order their representations appear in the input header block.

 ### State Synchronization